 To be sure, oral communication was a major problem.
 None of the Americans spoke Japanese.
 Only one of the Japanese group was fluent in English.
 So, most communication had to flow through that one Japanese person.

 One of the team's ministry opportunities involved local schools.
 During the Youth in Mission training camp at the beginning of the summer, the importance of "relationships" had been hammered into the American participants.
 So, at the schools, they would mix with the students and try to befriend them.
-The Japanese frustrated Mike because it seemed like they would do their part of the program at the school and then they would withdraw to themselves.
+The Japanese frustrated Mike because it seemed like they would do their part of the school program and then withdraw to themselves.

 One day in the middle of the summer, the entire team stopped to eat at a McDonald's restaurant.
 As they were going inside, Mike had an idea.
 He had heard that humor was a universal language.
 Perhaps, he thought, a little prank evoking smiles and laughter from both groups would draw them together a bit.